j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 	dragDistance: { x: dx, y: dy }	// The distance of the drag.
 In case of multiple, successive drags,
 									// this is the total distance, i.e. the sum of all drag distances
 									// that already took place.
-									// In other words: the drag ended/will end at dragStart + dragDistance }
+									// In other words: the current drag ended/will end at dragStart + dragDistance }
 ```

 In case of a `"drag"` and a `"drag-n-drop"`, the element on which `.simulate()` is called is the
 element which will be dragged, i.e. where the drag begins by simulating a `mousedown` event.
 In case of a `"drop"`, the element on which `.simulate()` is called is the element where the drop occurs,
 i.e. where the drag ends by simulating a `mouseup` event.
-If that element is currently dragged or if
+If that element is currently dragged or if it
 is `document`, the drop will take place at the end position of the current drag without further moving/dragging.
 All the mouse events will take place on the center of the corresponding element.